-- Focus on the prevention and promotion aspects of youth mental health needs, - Are age and stage appropriate, given the wide age range of the target population (i.e. 10 24 years), - Aim to support and amplify the voices of young people, - Deliver mental health supports through youth-friendly, health and non-health mechanisms (such as schools), and - Meet people where they are by integrating mental health and/or wellbeing interventions into existing education or social care systems.
+- Focus on the prevention and promotion aspects of youth mental health needs, - Are age and stage appropriate, given the wide age range of the target population (i.e. 10 24 years), - Aim to support and amplify the voices of young people, - Deliver mental health supports through youth-friendly, health and non-health mechanisms (such as schools), and - Meet people where they are by integrating mental health and/or wellbeing interventions into existing education or social care systems with a focus on urban and peri urban settings.